 The public management program is designed for working professionals in the government and nonprofit sector.
 It allows you to take part-time courses at your own pace and offers exciting educational experiences that you'll be able to apply directly to your professional career.
 The program has a 12-course completion requirement, including a capstone project that will give you a chance to address a practical, real-world challenge using skills and knowledge you've gained throughout your studies.

-Through the Krieger School of Arts and Sciences, The Advanced Academic Programs offers various online learning opportunities, showcasing both graduate certificates and graduate degree programs, spanning various industries with the goal of providing a world-class Johns Hopkins education in a part-time format.
+Through the Krieger School of Arts and Sciences, the Advanced Academic Programs offers various online learning opportunities, showcasing both graduate certificates and graduate degree programs that span various industries with the goal of providing a world-class Johns Hopkins education in a part-time format.

 - A bachelor’s degree from a regionally accredited US college or university, or equivalent international credential

 - A minimum GPA of 3.0 on a 4.0 scale

 - History of relevant coursework and/or relevant professional experience